 The Simply Business survey found that 92 per cent of surveyed small business owners rejected the idea of quarterly tax returns.

-The Finance Bill is also expected to include some rebalancing of the tax regime for the self-employed, bringing it further in line with those in employment.
-However, the government’s attempts to increase Class 4 National Insurance Contributions, which sparked an outcry from the small business community, have been specifically excluded from the rewritten Bill.
+The Finance Bill has been a site of ongoing contestation for government and business.
+The government’s attempts to increase Class 4 National Insurance Contributions sparked an outcry from the small business community, which saw them specifically excluded from the rewritten Bill.

 Looking for self-employed insurance?